bryangalani/Unity_TetrisInventory/README.md

 The main ideia of this project is to implement a Tetris Inventory in Unity.
 The tetris inventory is the same used in Resident Evil 4 and Diablo.
 Unfortunately I did not find any good stuff in the internet, so I developed it by my own (which means that it could be optimized yet).

 I used this files in a 2D roguelike indie game [unfinished].
-The project that will be provided just have a dumb player movement and camera follow script, and the inventory tetris with item decription.
+The project that will be provided just have a simple player movement and camera follow script, and the inventory tetris with item decription.

 ![Tetris Inventory](/images/TetrisInventory.png)